alistairstead/dotfiles/README.md

 * Connect Dropbox
 * Restore [makckup](https://github.com/lra/mackup)

+## Fonts and terminal

+* Install commercial font
+* Manually type `screen-256color` into the terminal type field in iTerm

 # License and Author

-Author:: Alistair Stead (alistair.stead@designdisclosure.com)
+Author:: Alistair Stead

-Copyright 2012, Alistair Stead
+Copyright 2017, Alistair Stead

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.